 Local Courts

-The majority of federal criminal offenses result in an arrest and a required court appearance.
-The first court appearance or preliminary hearing is where the defendant hears their rights, and the judge may specify a bond amount necessary to be released from jail, if applicable.
-In Bellevue, the defendant’s first court appearance will likely take place at the Sarpy County Criminal Court.
+The majority of federal criminal charges lead to an arrest and require a court appearance.
+Subsequently, during the first court appearance or preliminary hearing, individuals learn about their rights.
+Additionally, the judge may specify a bond amount for release, if applicable.
+Specifically in Bellevue, people facing charges typically make their first court appearance at the Sarpy County Criminal Court.

-The courts have limited jurisdiction and only handle matters involving ordinance violations, traffic infractions, and misdemeanor criminal proceedings.
-After the initial court visit, the case is transferred to the 2nd District Court, where the defendant has a right to a speedy trial within six months.
+However, these courts have limited jurisdiction and only handle matters involving ordinance violations, traffic infractions, and misdemeanor proceedings.
+Consequently, after the initial court visit, the 2nd District Court takes over the case.
+Once there, individuals have a right to request a speedy trial within six months.

 Federal Criminal Penalties Imposed in Bellevue

-There are several penalties imposed on those convicted of a felony offense in Bellevue.
+There are several potential consequences for individuals convicted of a felony offense in Bellevue.
 The State’s sentencing guidelines for felony convictions are as follows:

-- Class IB –20 years to life in prison
+- Class IB – 20 years to life incarceration

-- Class IC – maximum of 50 years in prison
+- Class IC – maximum of 50 years incarceration

-- Class ID – 3 to 50 years in prison
+- Class ID – 3 to 50 years incarceration

-- Class II – 1 to 50 years in prison
+- Class II – 1 to 50 years incarceration

-- Class IIA – up to 20 years in prison
+- Class IIA – up to 20 years incarceration

-- Class III – up to four years in prison with post-release supervision and a maximum fine of $25,000
+- Class III – up to four years incarceration with post-release supervision and a maximum fine of $25,000

-- Class IIIA – up to three years in prison with post-release supervision and a maximum fine of $10,000
+- Class IIIA – up to three years incarceration with post-release supervision and a maximum fine of $10,000

-- Class IV – up to two years in prison with post-release supervision and a maximum fine of $10,000
+- Class IV – up to two years incarceration with post-release supervision and a maximum fine of $10,000

-People convicted of felonies who are sentenced to one year or less in prison are generally housed in a county jail facility with longer sentences served in a state correctional facility.
+Individuals convicted of felonies who receive sentences of one year or less are generally housed in a county facility, while those with longer sentences serve time in a state correctional facility.

-The courts may sentence felons to a period of probation of up to five years.
-This option allows the offender to remain in the community while remaining under court supervision and specific rules.
-Courts will often sentence offenders to probation in place of imprisonment or a combination of both known as post-release supervision.
+The courts may impose a period of probation of up to five years for individuals convicted of felonies.
+This option allows the person to remain in the community while under court supervision and specific rules.
+Courts often use probation as an alternative to incarceration or in combination with it, known as post-release supervision.

 Speak to a Bellevue Felony Attorney Today